Random acts of kindness ideas can be found all over the internet. Here are 12 that are great for kids–especially Cub Scouts!

 7. Loose Change Scavenger Hunt

 A little can mean a lot.
 Spend 10 minutes dashing through your house looking for all your loose change.
-Take it with you the next time you’re out, and drop it in the Salvation Army kettle.
+Donate it to your favorite charity.

 This seems so simple, but it can really make someone’s day.
 The next time you’re out (at a restaurant, the library, etc.), take a few minutes and hold the door for people coming in or out.
 It’s even better if your son is wearing his Cub Scout uniform.

 Want to make a kid (and his parents) happy?
 Tape quarters and this note to bubble gum machines.
 If you can, stay nearby and watch the little kids’ faces light up.

 10. Treat Delivery for our Hometown Heroes